All Episodes

 There's going to be really cool shit coming down the pike.

-Uh time pike, right?
+Time pike, right?

 I was correct about the Vatican.

-So in winter, uh sci-fi world is getting all breaking through the ice and the snow, it's getting some muscles limbered up and all of this kind of stuff.
+So in winter, sci-fi world is getting all breaking through the ice and the snow.

-There's gonna be all kinds of crises and so on, and then whoosh, everything's gonna bust open and off we go.
+There's going to be all kinds of crises and so on.

 A lot of this is going to be connected to the secrets revealed.

-And um the secrets revealed, those big temporal markers are related to the Vatican and related to Maryland Delaware of this particular incident in a in a federal facility, and um and uh other aspects that we've discussed in the past, and those are maturing now, they're appearing within the cycles.
+And the secrets revealed, those big temporal markers are related to the Vatican and related to Maryland, Delaware, this particular incident in a federal facility and other aspects that we've discussed in the past.

-We can actually see certain things now within developing events that are suggestive because of the language around them, that a temporal marker is like sort of rotating into view the way that maybe the sunlight creeps up over the horizon.
+We can actually see certain things now within developing events that are suggestive because of the language around them that a temporal marker is like sort of rotating into view the way that maybe the sunlight creeps up over the horizon.

-And um, so the cool stuff's coming, guys.
+And so the cool stuff's coming, guys.

-Uh it's gonna be a great fall, it's not uh the end of the world.
+It's not the end of the world.

 Universe loves surprise.